angelaloyola/Phase-5-Project/README.md

 <b> Next Steps: </b>
 - Continual monitoring and evaluation of model performance will be crucial to ensure its effectiveness and reliability over time.
 - Regular updates and iterations based on real-time data insights will ensure that the model remains agile and responsive to changing business environments.
-- Cllaboration with cross-functional teams, including revenue management, marketing, and customer service, will facilitate the integration of the classification model into broader business strategies and decision-making processes.
+- Collaboration with cross-functional teams, including revenue management, marketing, and customer service, will facilitate the integration of the classification model into broader business strategies and decision-making processes.

 ## Repository Structure

 ```
-├── README.md                           <- The top-level README for reviewers of this project
+├── README.md: The top-level README for reviewers of this project
-├── index.ipynb   <- Jupyter Notebook file where analysis was conducted
+├── index.ipynb: Jupyter Notebook file where analysis was conducted
-├── .pdf         <- PDF version of project presentation
+├── Eco Oasis Suited Canceled Reservations.pdf: PDF version of project presentation
-├── data   <- Sourced from Kaggle
+├── data: Sourced from [Kaggle] (https://www.kaggle.com/datasets/khairullahhamsafar/hotels-booking-data-cleaned-version/data)
-├── images <- Sourced externally and graphed results from the index file
+├── images: Sourced externally and graphed results from the index file
 ```